 Read more about the Animal Behavioral Core.

 We allow you access to state-of-the-art imaging technology and measurement tools for cardiovascular research.
 We also offer consulting, databases and education and training opportunities.
 Our equipment will enhance the quality of your research and save you time.Director: Thomas Kimball, MDPhone: Vicky Moore, 513-636-7489

 Read more about the Cardiovascular Imaging Core.

-We offer a controlled-access clean room facility that was designed and built to perform ex vivo cell manipulations, including gene therapy protocols, for Phase 1 and 2 clinical trials.
+We offer a controlled-access clean room facility that was designed and built to perform ex vivo cell manipulations, including gene therapy protocols and pluripotent stem cell protocols, for Phase 1 and 2 clinical trials.

 For General Inquiries please email the CML Coordinator

 We provide researchers with access to standardized and centralized acquisition, processing, storage and distribution of high-quality biospecimens.
 We will help you plan and execute sample collection protocols.
 Contact: Justin HoganPhone: 513-803-5166